bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-I\'m looking for resize the window, and then we\'ll run a function And then, I\'m just going to add two console log statements in here.
+I&apos;m looking for resize the window, and then we&apos;ll run a function And then, I&apos;m just going to add two console log statements in here.
 I can watch for resizing both the width and the height of the window.
-I\'m going to do **console.log,** parentheses and use my tickmarks and put in here The window, width is, I think it\'s window.innerWidth.
+I&apos;m going to do **console.log,** parentheses and use my tickmarks and put in here The window, width is, I think it&apos;s window.innerWidth.
 Is that right?
-Let me check my slide over here. **Window.innerWidth**, yes, and **window.innerHeight**, **window.innerWidth**, and that\'s a variable so I\'m going to put a dollar sign and a curly brace.
+Let me check my slide over here. **Window.innerWidth**, yes, and **window.innerHeight**, **window.innerWidth**, and that&apos;s a variable so I&apos;m going to put a dollar sign and a curly brace.
 And at the end, I put a curly brace.
 We can get the number of pixels for the window with this.

 Those are a couple more properties to add to your list of things, list of properties that you know about.
 I can come over here and go to my Events page.
-I\'m going to refresh this.
+I&apos;m going to refresh this.
 And if I actually pull this off of here and let me see if I can position it just right here, there we go.
-And then I\'m going to resize this window.
-And as I do that, you can see that I\'m getting some comments over here about how wide and how window height is undefined.
+And then I&apos;m going to resize this window.
+And as I do that, you can see that I&apos;m getting some comments over here about how wide and how window height is undefined.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 428.  (###) ~~~~~~~~~~~~~~~~~~~-->